 The third annual ‚ÄúBriefs‚ÄĚ festival featuring short LGBT plays will be held downtown next weekend at La Perla.
 This year the plays were selected from over 100 submissions, said Joan Lipkin, artistic director of That Uppity Theatre Company, which puts on the festival in partnership with TheVital Voice.

-Joan Lipkin has been creating theatre with the disability community since 1996 when she co-founded the DisAbility Project.¬† An outgrowth of That Uppity Theatre Company of which Lipkin is artistic director, the DisAbility Project brings together amateur and professional performers of all abilities to create theatre based on lived experience.
+Joan Lipkin has been creating theater with people who have disabilities since 1996, when she co-founded the DisAbility Project.¬† An outgrowth of That Uppity Theatre Company, of which Lipkin is artistic director, the DisAbility Project brings together amateur and professional performers of all abilities to create theater based on lived experience.

 This year marks the 50th anniversary of the March on Washington for Jobs and Freedom.¬† In remembering that historic event, the first name that comes to mind to most people is Reverend Martin Luther King and his I Have a Dream Speech.¬† But few know that the person responsible for a large part of the organization of that march and also for motivating King to his non violent method of activism was another civil rights activist, Bayard Rustin.